 What does Docker do?

-To understand why Docker is so valuable to software developers, you must first understand how Docker brings (or doesn’t) make changes when developing and deploying software.
+To understand why Docker is so valuable to software developers, you must first understand how Docker brings (or does not) make changes when developing and deploying software.

 In most companies, software development, deployment and delivery is a process with several distinct steps: